Day 16 : Docker for DevOps Engineers

 7. Using the docker load Command

-command is used to load an image from a tar archive.
-This is the counterpart to the docker save
+The docker load command is used to load an image from a tar archive.
+This is the counterpart to the docker save command.

 docker load -i image.tar